mongodb/docs/source/includes/upgrade-path-onprem-upgrade.rst

           :ref:`Ops Manager 4.4.13 release notes <opsmgr-server-4.4.13>`

    * - 4.2.x
-     - Use :ref:`the procedure on this page <upgrade-om-procedure>` to upgrade from |onprem| 4.2.x to 4.2.24 or later *first*, then to the latest patch version of 4.4.
+     - Upgrade from |onprem| 4.2.x to the latest available patch version of 4.2.
+Then upgrade to the latest available version of 4.4.
+Use :ref:`this procedure <upgrade-om-procedure>` for both processes.

        .. include:: /includes/facts/upgrade-to-om-4-2-24.rst

    * - 4.0.x
      - Use the
        :om-v4.2:`v4.2 upgrade tutorial </tutorial/nav/upgrade-application>`
        to upgrade from |onprem| 4.0.x to version 4.2.24 or later.
+Then use :ref:`this procedure <upgrade-om-procedure>` to upgrade to the latest available version of 4.2.

        .. include:: /includes/facts/upgrade-to-om-4-2-24.rst